gabrielleuzinger/BlogFeedback-Data-Set/README.md

   |- requirements.txt
 ```

-The folder `report` contains an md file with a version of the report generated from the study done on that project.
+The folder `report` contains a md file with a version of the report generated from the study done on that project.
 This file contains **all the insights and studies that were done, as well as a detailed description of how the project was developed**.

 **All references used to create this project are described in the report**.